simon-weber/simon-weber.github.com/_posts/2018-07-09-running-kleroteria-for-free-by-abusing-free-tiers.md

 So, there you have it: thirteen services, tens of thousands of subscribers, $0 per month.
 Was it worth it?
-Probably not, from the context of a side project.
+Probably not, at least in the context of a side project.
-Reading pricing docs, planning Dynamo capacity, and setting up a local environment added days to what would have otherwise been a weekend project.
+Reading pricing docs, planning Dynamo capacity, and setting up a local environment added days to what should have been a weekend project.
 That said, it was a fun challenge and the result is more robust than my usual vps setups.

 **[Go join Kleroteria](https://www.kleroteria.org/) so I can justify my effort!**